 Reduce costs and make users self-sufficient by embedding custom answers to common questions and minimizes the need for them to contact your help desk, IT department, or support team.
 Configure Microsoft Search with Bing in your office site.

-To configure Microsoft Search with Bing in your office site follow below steps:
+To configure Microsoft Search with Bing in your office site, follow the below steps:

 - Go to your office Admin Center → Setting → Service & add-ins:

-- You will be redirected to Bing for business dashboard page:
+- You will be redirected to Bing for the business dashboard page:

-- Then go to “Connected Services” section and, enable items which you want to show in search results.
+- Go to the “Connected Services” section and enable items you want to show in search results.

 Done !!! we are all set now.